-ED 407 Levels of Support I 3(3-0) Prepares teachers to teach students with special needs in inclusive environments, with emphasis on literacy, math, and academic interventions.
-Prerequisite: admission to Requires field experience Teacher Education and experience. beginning reading course.
+ED 407 Levels of Support I 3(3-0)

+Prepares teachers to teach students with special needs in inclusive environments, with emphasis on literacy, math, and academic interventions.
+Requires field experience.
+Prerequisite: admission to Teacher Education and a beginning reading course.
 (SS)